LynHJ/GmapsVisualization-Airbnb/README.md

 ## Prerequisites

-Get a free API Key at https://cloud.google.com/maps-platform/
+Get a free API-KEY at https://cloud.google.com/maps-platform/
 Clone the repo
 git clone https://github.com/your_username_/Project-Name.git
-Create a api-keys.py to put your API in
+Create a api-keys.py to store your API-KEY in
-gkey = 'ENTER YOUR API'
+gkey = 'ENTER YOUR API-KEY'

 ### Appendix/Reference